BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - [Take a Breather](https://www.nexusmods.com/cyberpunk2077/mods/23290) locks stores, clubs, gigs and apartments behind Street Cred, so the city opens up as you make a name for yourself.
 Read more [here](#street-cred-and-locked-areas).
  - [LONGER LOCKDOWN](https://www.nexusmods.com/cyberpunk2077/mods/23219) and [Live A Little](https://www.nexusmods.com/cyberpunk2077/mods/13271) space out the story and raise the early story money.
 Read more [here](#vanilla-quest-edits).
  - [OPLI](https://www.nexusmods.com/cyberpunk2077/mods/21623) moves Phantom Liberty so it fits the story better.
 Read more [here](#vanilla-quest-edits).
+ - [Specialized Ripperdocs](https://www.nexusmods.com/cyberpunk2077/mods/23399) makes each ripperdoc sell only certain types of cyberware, so you have to shop around.
+Read more [here](#ripperdocs).

 # Combat Foundations